digitalmio/mokksy/Readme.md

 ## Static file server

 Mokksy can be also used as a static file server.
 How?
-Simply create `public` folder and run Mokksy from that directory.
+Simply create `public` folder and start Mokksy from that directory.
 Alternatively, use `-s` switch to set different folder for static files directory.
 Static file server is always mapping files to root path `/`.